mixmaxhq/scribe/README.md

 The undo stack breaks whenever DOM manipulation is used instead of the native command API, therefore we have to use our own.

+#### Our undo algorithm

+A history item is pushed whenever:

+* the user creates a new line
+* the user finishes a word
+* the user switches typing direction e.g. starts deleting text after having added text, or starts adding text after having deleted text
+* the user presses undo (so that they can return to that state with redo)
+* the DOM is modified by a command/Scribe's formatters
+* 250ms pass while the user continues to press the delete key.

 [browser inconsistencies]: https://github.com/guardian/scribe/blob/master/BROWSERINCONSISTENCIES.md
 [Executing Commands]: https://developer.mozilla.org/en-US/docs/Rich-Text_Editing_in_Mozilla#Executing_Commands
 [Range API]: https://developer.mozilla.org/en-US/docs/Web/API/Range